 - (g) Purchase: The Issuer, or any of its Subsidiaries, may purchase Covered Bonds in the open market or otherwise and at any price, provided that all unmatured Coupons are purchased therewith.
-Such Covered Bonds may be held, reissued, resold or, at the option of the Issuer, surrendered to any Paying Agent and/or, in the case of Registered Covered Bonds, the Registrar for cancellation. - (h) Cancellation: All Covered Bonds that are redeemed and surrendered for cancellation by the Issuer or any of its Subsidiaries (along with any unmatured Coupons attached to or surrendered with them) shall be cancelled and may not be reissued or resold. - (i) Extension of maturity to Extended Maturity Date: - (i) If: - (A) an Extended Maturity Date is specified in the relevant Final Terms as being applicable; and - (B) any of the following events has occurred: - (1) the Issuer becomes insolvent or is unable to pay its debts as they fall due;
+Such Covered Bonds may be held, reissued, resold or, at the option of the Issuer, surrendered to any Paying Agent and/or, in the case of Registered Covered Bonds, the Registrar for cancellation. - (h) Cancellation: All Covered Bonds that are redeemed and surrendered for cancellation by the Issuer or any of its Subsidiaries (along with any unmatured Coupons attached to or surrendered with them) shall be cancelled and may not be reissued or resold. - (i) Extension of maturity to Extended Maturity Date: - (i) If: - (A) an Extended Maturity Date is specified in the relevant Final Terms as being applicable; and

-- (2) an administrator or liquidator is appointed in respect of the Issuer or the whole or a substantial part of the undertaking, assets and revenues of the Issuer; - (3) the Issuer is declared bankrupt or a moratorium is declared in respect of the Issuer; - (4) an order is made, or an effective resolution is passed, for the involuntary or compulsory winding up, liquidation or dissolution of the Issuer; - (5) crisis resolution proceedings are commenced with respect to the Issuer; or - (6) the EFSA resolves the separation of the Covered Bond Portfolio from the Issuer on the ground that the Issuer is likely to become insolvent in the near future, and - (C) as a result of such an event the Covered Bonds are not redeemed in full on the Maturity Date at their Final Redemption Amount or within three Business Days thereafter, then the maturity of the Covered Bonds and the date on which the Covered Bonds will be due and repayable for the purposes of these Conditions will be automatically extended to the Extended Maturity Date.
+- (B) any of the following events has occurred: - (1) the Issuer is declared bankrupt or a moratorium is declared in respect of the Issuer; - (2) a court order made for the compulsory dissolution of the Issuer enters into force; - (3) implementation of early intervention measures in respect of the Issuer on the basis of § 36 of the Financial Crisis Prevention and Resolution Act of Estonia, provided that the Estonian Financial Supervision Authority ("EFSA") grants permission therefor; - (4) the additional authorisation for issuing covered bonds or credit institution license held by the Issuer ceases to be in force; or - (5) the EFSA resolves the separation of the Covered Bond Portfolio from the Issuer on the ground that the Issuer is likely to become insolvent in the near future and such resolution takes effect, and - (C) as a result of such an event the Covered Bonds are not redeemed in full on the Maturity Date at their Final Redemption Amount or within three Business Days thereafter, then the maturity of the Covered Bonds and the date on which the Covered Bonds will be due and repayable for the purposes of these Conditions will be automatically extended to the Extended Maturity Date.